 Methodology: The study was carried out from 1970 to 2010.
 During the study, 4,918 men and 5634 women were recruited as study participants after getting informed consent.

-Results: According to the study’s results, the fracture incidence was reduced by the rate of 4.4% every year since the study started.
-Apart from this, a reduced rate in heavy drinking by 4.5% was also observed.
+Results: According to the study’s results, the fracture incidence was reduced by a rate of 4.4% every year since the study started.
+Apart from this, a reduced rate of heavy drinking by 4.5% was also observed.
 The smoking rate was also to have declined from 38% (the 1970s) to 17% during the period 2006-2010.
 The results show that there is a close correlation between the decreased rates of hip fractures and smoking.

 The study disclosed the importance of lifestyle factors in contributing to bone health.
 Smoking and heavy drinking play a vital role in affecting bone health.
 The study has emphasized that every lifestyle factor should be taken under consideration to research on bone health.

-Smoking: A risk factor for cardiovascular, respiratory and bone diseases
+Smoking: A risk factor for cardiovascular, respiratory, and bone diseases

-Smoking is found to be a causative agent of many disorders, especially for cardiovascular and respiratory diseases.
+Smoking is found to be a causative agent of many disorders, especially cardiovascular and respiratory diseases.
 Other than that, smoking was also found to have a negative effect on bone density.
 As a result, the vitamin D level reduces, and in turn, calcium absorption also reduces.